-State Rep. Dixon McMakin taking over as Tiger Stadium announcer after Dan Borne retires
+State Rep. Dixon McMakin taking over as Tiger Stadium announcer with Dan Borne retirement

 Latest Weather Blog

-State Rep. Dixon McMakin taking over as Tiger Stadium announcer after Dan Borne retires
+State Rep. Dixon McMakin taking over as Tiger Stadium announcer with Dan Borne retirement

-BATON ROUGE — State Rep. Dixon McMakin is taking over as the voice of Death Valley after Dan Borné retired earlier this year, sources told WBRZ on Tuesday.
+BATON ROUGE — State Rep. Dixon McMakin will take over as public address announcer at LSU's Tiger Stadium following Dan Borné's retirement after 38 years behind the microphone, sources told WBRZ on Tuesday.

-McMakin will be announcing during games in Tiger Stadium as The Voice of the Tigers.
-McMakin will start as announcer on Sept.
-6 during LSU's first home game against LA Tech.
+McMakin's first game will be Sept.
+6 during LSU's home opener against Louisiana Tech.

-McMakin has also been an announcer for LSU men’s and women’s basketball, as well as volleyball and softball.
-He is also in his 10th year of announcing for Catholic High football.
+McMakin has previously announced LSU men’s and women’s basketball games, as well as volleyball and softball.
+He is also in his 10th year of announcing for Catholic High of Baton Rouge football.

-Borné, who acted as the voice of LSU sports for 38 years, hung up the microphone in July at the age of 78.
+Borné, who was the voice of many LSU sports for 38 years, hung up the microphone in July at the age of 78.
+He coined the phrase "Chance of rain?
+Never," a nod to the belief that "It Never Rains in Tiger Stadium" on a football Saturday night.
+(Of course, that isn't true, but it did inspire a book of that name by John Ed Bradley.)

 More News